• Style Guides

 While it’s more acceptable today to wear all-black than it was a couple of decades ago, there’s still an expectation that black will be worn sparingly, for formal events or the rare funeral.

 About a year ago, I realized that I feel most comfortable, the most myself, when I wear black, grey, and other dark colors.
-Looking at my closet, there’s maybe two items that are brighter, purchased mostly because I felt (and was told) that I needed more color in my wardrobe.
+Looking at my closet, there are maybe two items that are brighter, purchased mostly because I felt (and was told) that I needed more color in my wardrobe.

 For some reason, it felt like it was wrong to wear black-on-black or black-on-grey five or six days out of the week.